What is the best protein powder for fat loss and muscle gain?

 As well as getting the amount right, the quality of the protein you use is incredibly important.

 Leucine, a branched chain amino-acid, plays a critical role in ‘switching on’ muscle protein synthesis.
 Some foods are naturally high in leucine, including milk (and therefore whey protein) and red meat.

-A such, research suggests that a whey supplement is better at getting your body to make more muscle, compared to a single plant-based protein (e.g. soy).
-Examples of great whey proteins for lean muscle gain that we have tried and tested include Innermost's 'Lean One' and KIN's 'Whey Less'
+As such, research suggests that whey supplement is better at getting your body to make more muscle, compared to a single plant-based protein (e.g. soy).
+An examples of a great whey protein for lean muscle gain that we have tried and tested is KIN's 'Whey Less'.

 Verdict on protein powders

 Whether you're looking to lose fat or gain muscle (or both!), when used in the right way as discussed above, good quality protein powders can certainly help support your goals.

 Protein powders are also extremely convenient and portable, which makes them a great option for boosting your protein intake, not only after a workout or on the go, but in your day-to-day diet too.